Albania's Vjosa river has just been declared Europe's first wild river National Park.

 The turbulent history of the Balkans overshadows the fact that it is home to the last wild rivers in Europe.
 Together, they have enormous ecological value.

-For many families who have been living in the Vjosa Valley for thousands of years, they have an emotional relationship with the river.
+For families who have been living in the Vjosa Valley for thousands of years, there is an emotional relationship with the river.
 They want to keep it the way it is.

-It's a clean energy method intended to contribute to the fight against the climate crisis.
-Compared to other renewable energy sources, hydropower has storage capacity and is considered more stable and reliable than traditional solar and wind energy.
+Compared to other renewable energy sources, it has storage capacity and is considered more stable and reliable than traditional solar and wind energy.

 But is the only renewable energy source sending species to extinction, according to Patagonia.
 And 91 per cent of hydropower projects in the Balkans produce little energy, yet have major impacts on the environment and people.